 Don’t underestimate how much you can learn about a topic when it comes to helping your freelance business grow.
 Finance is a traditional old industry and there are lots to learn about it.
 As you grow through the information and history of finance, you might come across some unique and interesting stories about how companies were made, saved, and lost.

 The problems you experience as a freelancer might not seem so unique once you’ve done some digging into the kind of financial problems every other business in the world has encountered.
 It not only makes you feel confident that you can overcome financial issues in your business, but you might get some creative and unique ideas to save your freelancing business.

 4. Don’t Underestimate Your Freelancing Business

 You might think that this advice is overkill for a freelancer who just wants to make a few bucks working from home – and maybe it is.

-But for every person who just wants to make a pocket change for fun on the weekend with their freelance business, there are two more people who are serious about making a go of freelancing and want to build a successful, profitable business for themselves.
+But for every person who just wants to make a pocket change for fun on the weekend with their freelance business, two more people are serious about making a go of freelancing and want to build a successful, profitable business for themselves.